-A Target in Nassau County has grown by almost 50,000 square feet — before even opening.
+Plans for a Target in Nassau County have grown by almost 50,000 square feet — despite no opening date in sight.

 The store coming to a former Sears site at 1400 Union Turnpike in New Hyde Park was initially planned to be a two-level, 70,000-square-foot store.
 Instead, it’s set to debut at three levels and 115,000 square feet, according to Newsday.